PowerDNS/lightningstream/docs/schema-shadow.md

 - On instance A, key "example" is set to "A".
 - On instance B, key "example" is set to "B".
-- LightningStream on B performs a sync iteration.
+- Lightning Stream on B performs a sync iteration.
-- LightningStream on A performs a sync iteration.
+- Lightning Stream on A performs a sync iteration.

 In this example, the value "A" will end up with a later timestamp than value "B", and the instances will soon converge on this value "A", which is an older value.